Free and open to everyone with internet access and a browser.

 The legend tells that the cornet player and bandleader William Christopher (W.C.)
 Handy (born in 1873 in Alabama) wrote the first Blues ever that was printed and documented in 1912 (“Memphis Blues”, the former “Mister Crump”).
 The song was originally written in 1909, 6 years after W.C. heard his first Blues at a railway station in Tutweiler, Mississippi, where a sad man, a local field hand, played slide guitar and sang “Your easy rider’s gone where the Southern cross the Yellow Dog…”, a Blues about the Yazoo Delta railroad (from Yazoo City to Clarksdale), nicknamed the “Yaller Dog”.
 Handy released this song in 1912 under his name as the “Yellow Dog Blues”.
 He composed other titles like “St. Louis Blues” and “Beale Street Blues”, nowadays a Blues award has his name – the W.C.
 Handy Award.
 He didn’t invent the Blues, but by making records he made it public to a broader audience outside the juke joints and barrelhouses.
 And he made money with it.

 “The Blues?
 It’s the mother of American music.
-That’s what is is – the source.” - BB King
+That’s what it is – the source.”

 What do I need?